Everest Base Camp Weather

 Best tips for Everest Base Camp trekking in the Winter season:

-Well, you may be a hiker or athletic and know about trekking in Nepal also.
+Well, you may be a hiker or athletic and know about trekking in Nepal too.
 And yes, you can do the trekking at Everest Base Camp also but there’s a difference between “you can” and “you have”.
 If someone says that you can trek to Everest Base Camp then they might be true.
-But, at the time of autumn and spring season only.
+But, at the time autumn and spring season only.
 Question yourself and your physical and mental fitness because Everest base camp temperature can go down to -14°.

 Likewise, if you have already trekked at Everest Base Camp then, you will know how you can trek in the winter season also.
 It means that a professional trekker won’t need a guide.